drts01/notes/stackedit/az.md

 	* Lowered cost and improved security posture for service teams.
 	* Improved visibility for SecEng
 		* Expanded user base (new customer).
-	* Improved relationships with customers.
+	* Improved relationships with customers enabling being able to suggest features rather than waiting for requirements.

 ## Ownership